Empire of the Sun (film): Plot

-Amid Japan's invasion of China during World War II, Jamie "Jim" Graham is a British upper middle class schoolboy enjoying a privileged life in the Shanghai International Settlement.
+Amid Japan's invasion of China during World War II, Jamie "Jim" Graham is a British upper class schoolboy enjoying a privileged life in the Shanghai International Settlement.
 After the attack on Pearl Harbor, Japan begins occupying the settlement.
-As the Graham family evacuate the city, Jamie is separated from his parents in the ensuing chaos.
-Jamie makes his way back to their house, assuming they will return.
-After a length of time alone and having eaten the little remaining food, he ventures back into the city.
+As the Graham family evacuate the city, Jamie is separated from his parents and makes his way back to their house, assuming they will return.
+After a length of time alone and having eaten the remaining food, he ventures back into the city.

 Hungry, Jamie tries surrendering to Japanese soldiers, who ignore him.
 After being chased by a street urchin, he is taken in by two American expatriates and hustlers, Basie and Frank.
-Unable to sell Jamie for money, they intend to abandon him in the streets, but Jamie offers to lead them to his neighbourhood to loot the empty houses there.
-Jamie is surprised to see lights on in his family home and thinks his parents have returned, only to discover it is occupied by Japanese troops.
-The trio are taken prisoner, transported to the Lunghua Civilian Assembly Centre in Shanghai for processing, and ultimately sent to an internment camp in Suzhou.
+Basie decides he should be called "Jim".
+Unable to sell Jim, they intend to abandon him in the streets, but he offers to lead them to his neighbourhood to loot the empty houses there.
+He is surprised to see lights on in his family home and thinks his parents have returned, only to discover that the house is occupied by Japanese troops.
+The trio are taken prisoner, transported to the Lunghua Civilian Assembly Centre in Shanghai for processing, and sent to an internment camp in Suzhou.

-It is now 1945, nearing the end of the Pacific War.
-Despite the terror and poor living conditions of the camp, Jim survives by establishing a successful trading network—which even involves the camp's commander, Sergeant Nagata.
-Dr Rawlins, the camp's British doctor, becomes a father figure and teacher to Jim.
-Jim also visits Basie in the American POW barracks, where he idolises the Americans and their culture.
-One night after a bombing raid, Nagata orders the destruction of the prisoners' infirmary as a reprisal, but stops when Jim eloquently begs forgiveness.
-Through the barbed wire fencing Jim befriends a Japanese teenager who is a trainee pilot.
+Now it is 1945, nearing the end of the Pacific War and World War II, and despite the terror and poor living conditions of the camp, Jim survives by establishing a trading network—which even involves the camp's commander, Sergeant Nagata.
+Dr. Rawlins, the camp's British doctor, becomes a father figure and teacher to Jim.
+One night after a bombing raid, Nagata orders the destruction of the prisoners' infirmary as a reprisal but stops when Jim begs forgiveness.
+Through the barbed wire fencing, Jim befriends a Japanese teenager who is a trainee pilot.

+Jim attempts to prevent being discovered by a Japanese guard by crawling through reeds and mud while staying low to evade him.
+Basie alongside many other Western prisoners observe from inside a nearby building, as the other prisoners make bets with Basie against Jim's chances of survival, while Basie alone bets on his success.
+The trainee observes, and succeeds in leading the guard away from Jim by yelling out to misguide him.
+Sergeant Nagata enters the barracks discovering disorder and theft in Basie's corner, Jim instructs Basie to beg for forgiveness in which he attempts but is unsuccessful and subsequently assaulted by Nagata.
+While recovering, Basie bonds closer with Jim, telling him of the dangers that exist where they are.